Celtic and Latin glossing traditions: uncovering early medieval language contact and knowledge transfer

 Core Sources

-The core sources are early medieval copies of the computistical works of Bede and Priscian’s Latin grammar with multiple manuscript witnesses transmitting Insular Celtic and Latin glosses.
+The core sources are early medieval copies of the computistical works of Bede and Priscian’s Latin grammar, with multiple manuscript witnesses transmitting Insular Celtic and Latin glosses.

 Significance

-For the first time, GLOSSIT puts their glossing traditions at the centre of a large-scale investigation into language contact and knowledge exchange between the Celtic-speaking world and the Carolingian empire in an era that was foundational for Europe’s intellectual history until today.
+For the first time, GLOSSIT puts their glossing traditions at the center of a large-scale investigation into language contact and knowledge exchange between the Celtic-speaking world and the Carolingian empire in an era that was foundational for Europe’s intellectual history until today.

 Financiële details & Tijdlijn